Developing Kodak T-Max P3200 in Caffenol

 What does this recipe accomplish?

-This recipe will develop high-ISO black and white Kodak T-Max P3200 film at box speed, using chemicals found in everyday grocery store items.
-This includes the fixer step, which only requires table salt.
+We used the following recipe to develop high-ISO black-and-white Kodak T-Max P3200 film at box speed, using chemicals found in everyday grocery store items.

-The drawbacks I’ve encountered with this recipe are the dense-looking negative, a long fixing time (overnight soak), and grainy results.
+The drawbacks we’ve encountered with this recipe are the dense-looking negative, a long fixing time (overnight soak), and grainy results.

 Ingredients.